BiaMAT/BiaMAT_under_review/README.md

 # Biased Multi-domain Adversarial Training

-This repository is the official implementation of [Biased Multi-domain Adversarial Training].
+This repository is the official implementation of Biased Multi-domain Adversarial Training (BiaMAT).

 ## Auxiliary dataset